 - Third-party providers of business contact information, including mailing addresses, job titles, email addresses, phone numbers, intent data (or user behavior data), IP addresses, social media profiles, LinkedIn URLs, and custom profiles may be gathered for purposes of targeted advertising, delivering relevant email content, event promotion, and profiling.

 - Platforms such as GitHub to manage code check-ins and pull requests.
-If you participate in an open source or community development project, we may associate your code repository username with your community account so we can inform you of program changes that are important to your participation or relating to additional security requirements.
+If you participate in an open source or community or other development project associated with us, we may associate your code repository username with your community account so we can inform you of program changes that are important to your participation or relating to additional security requirements.

 We may use common information-gathering tools, such as log files, web beacons, and similar technologies, to automatically collect information that may contain Personal Data from your computer or mobile device as you navigate our websites or interact with emails we have sent you.

 4.1 Log Files

 As a standard practice for most websites, we gather certain information automatically via log files.
 This information may include your IP address (or proxy server), device and application identification numbers, your location, your browser type, your Internet service provider and/or mobile carrier, the pages and files you viewed, your searches, your operating system, system configuration information, and date and time stamps associated with your usage.
 This information is used to analyze overall trends to help us provide and improve our websites and to guarantee their security and continued proper functioning.
 We also collect IP addresses from users when they log in to our services as part of our security features.

 4.3 Opt-Out from the Collection of Device and Usage Data